Pharmacologist Resume Examples

 - Refrain from listing job duties without demonstrating how you made a positive impact.

-- Don’t forget to tailor your resume for each position, highlighting the most relevant experience and skills.
+- Don't forget to tailor your resume for each position; this surfaces the most relevant experience and skills.

 - Avoid cluttering the resume with too many technical details that confuse more than inform.